GorvGoyl/Personal-Site-Gourav.io/content/blog/add-comments-to-site/index.md

 # Implementation

-- Make sure the repository is public
+- Make sure your site repository is public or create an empty new repository just for storing comments.
 - Make sure [Discussions feature](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/enabling-or-disabling-github-discussions-for-a-repository) is turned on for your repository.

 1. Install Giscus app on Github: https://github.com/apps/giscus